ArtHouse: Student Life

 In 2010, PNCA’s Board of Governors approved the vision for a North Park Blocks Campus.

-One aspect of this is ArtHouse, a dedicated PNCA student housing community opening in Fall 2013.
-Anticipating PNCA’s expansion, the Powell Family has collaborated with PNCA to develop ArtHouse on their property that formerly housed Powell’s Technical Bookstore on the North Park Blocks.
+One aspect of this is ArtHouse, a dedicated PNCA student housing community that opened in Fall 2013.
+Anticipating PNCA’s expansion, the Powell Family collaborated with PNCA to develop ArtHouse on their property that formerly housed Powell’s Technical Bookstore on the North Park Blocks.

 Two blocks from the Portland Streetcar and the Green/Yellow Max Line, ArtHouse stands at a pivotal location at the intersection of Powell’s holdings and PNCA’s North Park Blocks presence that includes Museum of Contemporary Craft and PNCA’s Arlene and Harold Schnitzer Center for Art and Design.